martindbp/martindbp.github.io/pages/user-guide.md

 You are now ready to import the exported advanced file to Anki, just remember to choose the semicolon (;) as the separator, and the correct note type.

 If you wish to add or remove cards to be generated, you can first edit them in the browser extension and then update the cards in the Anki note type.
+The last field in the export is always "1" if the starred content was the full sentence translation rather than a word.

 <img src="/images/zimu/advanced.png" width="400px" />